TNO/EXIOMOD-open/documentation/gettingstarted.md

 Create a new branch from the master branch on GitHub.
 The master branch consists of the following core components:

-1. A library-folder containing the base-model.
-Files in the library folder should never be modified.
+1. A EXIOMOD_base_model-folder containing the base-model.
+Files in the EXIOMOD_base_model folder should never be modified.

 2. A project_example-folder containing examples of structure and code one could use for a project.
 Examples of data aggregation are also included in this folder.